Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions

 We have only discussed so far the situation where one bidder is strategic and the other bidders do not directly react to this strategy.
 It is a reasonable assumption in practice since the number of bidders able to implement sophisticated bidding strategies appears to be limited.
-Now, we investigate the case where all bidders are strategic.
+We now investigate the case where all bidders are strategic.
 We assume that they all have the same value distribution $F_X$.
-We exhibit a very large class of strategies in which there exists a unique Nash equilibrium where the bidders recover the utility they get in a second price auction without reserve price.

-More formally, the game we are considering is the following: all bidders have the same value distribution $F_X$.
-The mechanism is a lazy second price auction with reserve price equal to the monopoly price of bidders' bid distributions.
-We denote by $\beta_1,...,\beta_n$ the bidding strategies used by each player and by $U_i(\beta_1,...,\beta_n)$ the utility of bidder $i$ when using $\beta_i$.
-We say that strategy $\beta$ is a symmetric Nash equilibrium for this game if for all bidding strategies $\hat{\beta}$ and for all bidders $i$, if all players except bidder $i$ are using $\beta$,

-We can reuse the same type of formulas we introduced in the previous subsection to compute the expected utility of each bidder.
-We focus on bidder $i$.
-We note $G_\beta$ the distribution of the maximum bid of the competitors of bidder $i$.
-The distribution of the highest bid of the competition depends now on the strategy of bidder $i$.
-With this notation,

-As in the previous setting, we can compute directional derivatives when $\hat{\beta} = \beta + t\rho$.
-We can find different sorts of Bayes-Nash equilibria depending on the class of function bidders are optimizing in.
-We call them \emph{restricted Nash equilibrium} since they are equilibrium in a restricted class of bidding strategies.
-In practice, bidders may not be able or willing to implement all possible bidding strategies.
-They often limit themselves to strategies that are easy to practically implement.
+Interestingly, we can analytically compute what is the Nash equilibrium in the class of thresholded strategies introduced in Definition \ref{definition_thresholded_strategies}.